full-path/ridesheet/src/technical-guide/configuration.md

 ## Lookups

-The 'Lookups' sheet contains items used for filling the dropdown boxes throughout RideSheet.
+The `Lookups` sheet contains items used for filling the dropdown boxes throughout RideSheet.
 Most columns in this sheet (colored in blue) will automatically populate when you add entries to other sheets:

-- Customer names and IDs populate from the Customers sheet
+- Customer names and IDs populate from the `Customers` sheet
-- Driver IDs populate from the Drivers sheet
+- Driver IDs populate from the `Drivers` sheet
-- Vehicle IDs populate from the Vehicles sheet
+- Vehicle IDs populate from the `Vehicles` sheet
-- Service IDs populate from the Services sheet
+- Service IDs populate from the `Services` sheet

 However, you can and should edit the `Trip Purposes` and `Trip Results` columns to reflect the categories of information you want to track for your organization.